Russia hits targets across Ukraine with missiles, drones

 Air raid sirens went off across much of the country.

-The bombardments could be an effort by Russia to soften up Ukraine’s defenses ahead of a ground assault, which Kyiv believes Moscow is planning in the east where the Kremlin is striving to secure areas it has illegally annexed and where it claims its rule is welcomed.
+Kyiv believes Moscow is planning a ground assault in the east, where the Kremlin is striving to secure areas it has illegally annexed and where it claims its rule is welcomed.

 In the Donetsk region, local Ukrainian officials reported that the Russian military deployed additional troops and launched offensive operations.
 “There is a daily escalation and Russian attacks are becoming active throughout the region," Gov. Pavlo Kyrylenko said.